Mariah217/work-day-scheduler-hw/README.md

 ## Description

 This Work Day Scheduler allows you to insert your daily tasks in the textareas and save them.
-The text areas color will change depending on the time for past, present and future.
+The text areas color will change depending on the time of day.
+It will change gray when a time block is in the past, it will turn red for the present time block and it will be green for any future time blocks.

 During this assignment I learned how to use Jquery and moment(), I was able to practice using for loops, if/else statements and storing information in local storage and retreiving that infomation.